phrack/ShootOFF/README.md

 To work with the ShootOFF source code you will need, at a minimum:

-* JDK 8 with JavaFX -- the easiest way to get this is to install the Oracle version of the JDK; OpenJDK does have the JavaFX source code, but the process to get a working JDK with it at the moment is time consuming
+* JDK 8 with JavaFX -- the easiest way to get this is to install the Oracle version of the JDK; OpenJDK does have the JavaFX source code, but the process to get a working JDK with it at the moment is time consuming.
+Minimum version for ShootOFF is 8u40.
+Any earlier version will not have the Dialog class (https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/Dialog.html), which ShootOFF uses for alerts
 * Gradle

 To use Eclipse, we recommend installing E(fx)clipse and SceneBuilder as well.
 To generate an importable Eclipse project run: gradle eclipse